core-wg/resource-directory/draft-ietf-core-resource-directory.md

   `coap://[MCD1]/.well-known/core?rt=core.rd*`.
 RDs within the multicast scope will answer the query.

-  When answering a link-local multicast request, the RD may want to respond with a routable one;
+  When answering a multicast request directed at a link-local address, the RD may want to respond from a routable address;
-  thus, it makes it easier for registrants to use an own routable address for registration.
+  this makes it easier for registrants to use one of their own routable addresses for registration.

 As some of the RD addresses obtained by the methods listed here are just (more or less educated) guesses, endpoints MUST make use of any